 Speaking of the Corso Umberto, it is completely pedestrian and car-free.
+The town is completely walkable.
 Parking outside of the main street is a nightmare and the roads are narrow.
 I would not advise renting a car while in Taormina.
 Or if you have rented a car for your stay in or around Catania, it would be easiest to take the bus or train.
 However, if you’d prefer to drive you can park outside the town by Porta Catania in a large car park.

 Something else to note, while shopping in the boutiques and cafes we found that not everyone spoke English here.
-This was a bit of a shock after visiting Rome and Florence.
+While Sicilian is the official language of Taormina, it was still a bit of a shock after visiting Rome and Florence.
 Nevertheless, everyone was kind and using a few basic Italian phrases while pointing at what we wanted to purchase seemed to do the trick.
 Knowing hello (Ciao,) please (Per favore,) and thank you (Grazie) go a long way.